-63. You represent that when you transmit, upload, post or submit any content, images or data using the Services that You have the legal right to do so and that Your use of such data or content does not violate the copyright or trademark laws or any other third party rights.
+64. You represent that when You transmit, upload, post or submit any content, images or data using the Services that You have the legal right to do so and that Your use of such data or content does not violate the copyright or trademark laws or any other third party rights.

 WARRANTIES AND LIMITATION OF LIABILITY

-66. Consumers have certain rights under the Consumer Guarantees Act 1993 and the Fair Trading Act 1986 and We always aim to comply with these.
-Nothing within these terms of service shall limited these rights for consumers.
+67. Consumers have certain rights under the Consumer Guarantees Act 1993 and the Fair Trading Act 1986 and We always aim to comply with these.
+Nothing within these Terms of Service shall limited these rights for consumers.

-67. For consumers, in line with Consumer Laws we provide 12 month warranty on equipment You buy from Us.
+68. For consumers, We provide 12 month warranty on equipment You buy from Us.
 We will repair or replace any faulty equipment that is under warranty and within the warranty terms; physical damage, unauthorised access or opening devices (especially where warranty seals are broken) will void the warranty.
 Any faulty equipment You wish to make a claim for under warranty must be returned to Us at Your cost unless otherwise specified by Us in writing to You.

-68. Faulty equipment owned by Us must be returned to Us at Your expense.
+69. Faulty equipment owned by Us must be returned to Us.

-70. We do not warrant or guarantee that Services can be provided to Your location, or according to a specified schedule, even if We have accepted your order for service.
-The provisioning of Services are subject to network availability, geographic location, circuit availability, loop length, the condition of Your telephone line and wiring inside Your location, and Your computer/device configuration and capabilities, among other factors.
-In the event Your line is not provisioned for any reason, neither You or We shall have any duties or obligations under this Agreement (other than your obligation to return any Equipment and pay any relevant fees).
+76. We do not warrant or guarantee that Services can be provided to Your location, or according to a specified schedule, even if We have accepted Your order for service.
+The provisioning of Services are subject to network availability, geographic location, circuit availability, loop length, the condition of Your telephone/fibre line and wiring inside Your location, and Your computer/device configuration and capabilities, among other factors.
+In the event Your line/connection is not provisioned for any reason, neither You or We shall have any duties or obligations under this Agreement (other than Your obligation to return any Equipment and pay any relevant fees).

-77. You agree to defend, indemnify and hold harmless the Wireless Nation Parties from and against all liabilities, costs and expenses, including reasonable solicitors’ and experts’ fees, related to or arising from your use of the Services (or the use of Your Services by anyone else):
+80. In circumstances involving fraud, wilful breach or wilful damage by You or someone using your account, You agree to defend, indemnify and hold harmless the Wireless Nation Parties from and against all liabilities, costs and expenses, including reasonable solicitors’ and experts’ fees, related to or arising from Your use of the Services (or the use of Your Services by anyone else):